Yimro/micropython-iot-camera/README.md

 ### MQTT-Publisher-ESP32CAM-micropython
 I have installed this custom Micropython version on the ESP32-CAM: [https://github.com/shariltumin/esp32-cam-micropython-2022](https://github.com/shariltumin/esp32-cam-micropython-2022).
 The program uses this custom micropython firmware to operate the camera.
-It detects movements and sends a message to the broker on movement.
-It also saves images to SDCard and sends jpg-images via MQTT to a broker.
+The ESP32-CAM captures images, detects differences (movements) and sends a message to the broker on a movement above a defined percentage.
+It saves images to a SDCard and sends jpg-images via to a MQTT broker.

 Subscribers on the network can receive the messages and images.
 See [Subscriber][1].

 1. cam.py - main program